davestewart/davestewart-content/content/blog/work/hackathon-guide/index.md

 Usually events have an overarching theme or problem space for attendees to unite behind, and sometimes a company or organisation will host or sponsor the hackathon to generate interest or momentum in a particular area or for a product or service.

-Sometimes folks will form teams in advance, and sometimes folks will form teams on the day with people they've never met before, and usually *at least* half of the attendees will be programmers or technicians who are capable of realising the final project.
+Sometimes folks will form teams in advance, or they may form teams on the day with people they've never met before, and usually *at least* half of the attendees will be technical and capable of realising the final project.

-Sometimes folks will come with a set idea of what they want to build, and sometimes teams will decide between them on the day what they might build.
-Sometimes hackathons partner with non-technical people who will pitch ideas and supply the experience and domain knowledge to generate and drive the individual projects over the course of the event.
+Folks may arrive with a set idea of what they want to build, or teams might decide on the day what to build.
+Some hackathons bring together non-technical people who will pitch ideas and bring the domain knowledge to generate and drive the individual projects.

 There are also a wide variety of motivating factors that encourage folks to attend.
-Perhaps they have an existing interest in the problem space, want to sharpen up their skills, meet new people or try something new.
-Maybe they're non-technical but have an idea and want to see if it has legs, or find co-founders for a future endeavour.
-Or maybe they've just caught the hackathon bug and just love the experience!
+Perhaps they have an existing interest in the problem space, or want to sharpen up their skills.
+Maybe they're bringing an idea to see if it has legs, or find co-founders for a future endeavour.
+Or maybe they've caught the hackathon bug and and just love the experience!

 ### How does a hackathon run and what can you expect?